What is liver cancer?

 Angiosarcomas and hemangiosarcomas are rare cancers that start in the cells lining the blood vessels of the liver.
 These tumors grow quickly.
 Often by the time they are found they are too widespread to be removed.
 Treatment may help slow the disease, but these cancers are usually very hard to treat.

-The place where a cancer starts is called the primary site.
 If a cancer starts somewhere else and then spreads to the liver, it is called secondary liver cancer.
 Secondary liver cancer is much more common than cancer that starts in the liver (primary liver cancer).
-Many common types of cancer, including colon, rectum, lung, and breast, spread to the liver.
+Many common types of cancer, including colon, rectum, lung, and breast, spread (metastasize) to the liver.
 Secondary liver cancer is very different from primary liver cancer.
 The cancer cells still look and act like cancer cells from the part of the body that they came from, and they need treatments aimed at that kind of cancer, not liver cancer.

 To learn more about cancer that has spread to the liver, please see Advanced Cancer, as well as the document about the specific type of the primary cancer.

-The rest of the information here refers only to hepatocellular cancer (HCC).
+The rest of the information in this document refers only to hepatocellular carcinoma (HCC).